-Social benefits and risks: For social benefits, in the case that the heat source is present and accessible through deep wells, the local end users can have a significant benefit.
+Social benefits and risks: For social benefits, in the case that the heat source is present and accessible through deep wells, the local end users can experience significant benefit.
 Having a heat and energy source locally available provides energy independence with reliable supply.
-Use of existing infrastructure also plays a significant role: if old wells are available and in usable condition, drilling of a new well is not required, preventing significant construction interventions and local disturbance.
+Use of existing infrastructure also plays a significant role: if old wells are available and in usable condition, drilling a new well is not required, preventing significant construction interventions and local disturbance.
 This avoidance of new construction in a community is one of the major benefits of well reuse.
-The risks connected to the social aspects are connected to potential pollution in case of leakage or integrity issues.
+The risks connected to the social aspects are related to potential pollution in case of leakage or integrity issues.
 Nevertheless, these can be mitigated with proper maintenance and risk management.
-A final important aspect is induced seismicity, as unexpected seismic events are sometimes connected with production from a new well or with hydraulic stimulation from Enhanced Geothermal System applications (EGS).
+A final aspect is the fear of induced seismicity, which may occur especially in association with hydraulic stimulation treatments to develop EGS applications.
+However, this risk is very site-dependent and can largely be mitigated by risk assessment and mitigation procedures such as traffic light systems.